berk/tr8n/README.md

 https://github.com/tr8n/tr8n

-This repository is now deprecated and will be permanently removed in the near future.
+This repository is now deprecated and will be removed in the near future.

 THE PROJECT IS NOW UNDER FULL TIME DEVELOPMENT!